eligeske/open-wc/docs/discover/about.md

 The web components standards are fairly low-level, letting library authors build upon them with innovative APIs.
 By using such libraries you can build your app in the style you want while still leveraging built-in browser features.

+## Modern Web Family

+Open-wc is part of the Modern Web family, which consists of:

+- modern-web.dev with the `@web` npm namespace
+- open-wc.org with the `@open-wc` npm namespace

 ## Contribute

-Feel free to critique, ask questions and join the conversation, we'd love to hear your opinions and feedback.
+Feel free to critique, ask questions, and join the conversation, we'd love to hear your opinions and feedback.
 You can reach us by creating an issue on our [github](https://github.com/open-wc) or on the [#open-wc](hhttps://slack.com/share/IUQNUPWUF/awabyN8iYH4dXX6aGpu16ES9/enQtOTc2Nzc2ODEyOTY3LWM5ZGExNGFiMmM4NDY2YWI2MzYwOGY5ZTNlZjk4OGU4NTFhMGJjNmVhNGI4MzVlNTMwNGRiNGIxNjc4MGJhNDg) channel in the [Polymer slack](https://www.polymer-project.org/slack-invite).